cloudmesh-community/sp19-222-97/project-report/report.md

 :wave: spaces between a new paragraph imply a new section/subsection combine paragraphs ore make sub sections with ###

-:wave: please review the conventions for rounding in a math book.
-2 or 3 seems useful, but not all digits like you did

 :wave: in addition to Figure 4, is there a different way that you can display that information?
 Its pretty much unreadable,

 :o: basepath in yaml file not in cloudmesh domain, should be also lower case e.g. /cloudmesh/ai/tetris